Xyvir/Xypora-Print/README.md

 > **Note:** The PDF Print plugin can be slow, especially with large pages.
 Please be patient and **wait 2-3 minutes** after pressing "print" to allow the pdf to be fully written; otherwise it will appear as 0 bytes.

+**Known Issue & Call for Help:** A common bug with Logseq's PDF export plugins is the generation of trailing blank pages.
+This appears to be an upstream issue that cannot be corrected by the theme's CSS.
+If you are a developer with a CSS-based solution or the ability to help improve the export plugins directly, your contributions would be greatly valued by the community.

 ## Credits

 Developed by **Xyvir**.